Canadian Interest Rate Forecast to 2026

 A fixed-rate mortgage term provides a sense of security for those anxious about volatile mortgage rates.
 Locking in your rate shields you from future increases, offering peace of mind—but this stability has potential downsides.

-Beware of Higher Cancellation Fees
+Beware of Cancellation Fee and Penalty Risks

 Not sure you've been offered a good renewal rate?